BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Choosing a checkpoint for generating your input images

 You can use any SD checkpoint you like to generate your input images, although it's essential that the model you choose has seen (and can generate) representative examples like your character.
-I've been creating photorealistic made-up characters, and I've found [Deliberate](https://civitai.com/models/4823/deliberate) (v2) to be a good, flexible model for that, but there are plenty of other models available on sites like [CivitAI](https://civitai.com/).
+I've been creating photorealistic made-up characters, and I've found [Deliberate](https://civitai.com/models/4823/deliberate) (v2) to be a good, flexible checkpoint for that, but there are plenty of other models available on sites like [CivitAI](https://civitai.com/).

 ## Turning on the inclusion of tags in the output

-We're going to use an input prompt for our input images, which we'll convert into a training prompt later on.
+We're going to define an input prompt for generating our input images, which we'll convert into a training prompt later on.
 To make that conversion process as easy as possible later, turn on "Create a text file next to every image with generation parameters" in A1111's "Settings > Saving images/grids" settings, and then click "Apply settings".
 This will write out a `.txt` file next to every generated `.png` input image, containing the full input prompt for that image.

 ## Setting up an input prompt